defiant00/dnd/README.md

 ### Duskspire

-* midsized city, butting against a mountain and surrounded by forest
+* midsized city, butting up against a mountain range and surrounded by forest
+* mountains mainly to the east, so at dusk the city and backing mountains are lit in brilliant colors
+* two layers of walls
-* outer wall is wood, and open to everyone, with shops and some houses
+  * outer wall is stone, not too high, and open to all most of the time
+    * quite a few shops, houses, taverns, etc.
-* inner wall is stone, with a small moat outside of it
+  * inner wall is much taller stone, with a small moat outside of it, usually open during the day
-* significant thieves' guild, sprung up to help acquire materials
-  * main guild hall is in the outer city
-  * there's a nice store that they run in the inner city
+* started as a place to study the local leylines
+  * an ancient monarch recognized its value and started the school construction
+    * saw it as reflecting well on his domain
+    * thought having the best magic users would be good
+    * with the direct patronage from the ruler, it also became more directly beholden to him as well
+    * the monarch gained an arcane task force
+      * they now monitor the realm and work with towns and others if a threat is suspected
+    * also rumored to have a heavily fortified magical dungeon
 * large ornate stone building carved into the mountain
   * Arcana Illuminata - to shed light onto the arcane
     * largest arcane magic school